Alimzade/AI_chatbot_university_passau/README.md

 * Answers questions about teaching modules
 * Vectorized using Sentence Transformer model
+* LLM of your choice: OpenAI, Mistral AI etc.
 * Conversational capabilities (not just querying)
 * Potential for expansion with more content and use cases